k-wjames/Monsoon/README.md

 This project is my perfect playground.
 I'll build it, mess it, and rebuild it as I wish.
 There are no intentions of ever publishing this project on playstore.
 It's being used purely for practice and to sharpen my understanding of the evolving mobile development.

 # Collaborations?
-While this is my own creation, I'd be very happy to collaborate with any other person interested in this wild adventure.
+Yes and by all means!
+I'd be very happy to collaborate with any other person interested in this wild adventure.
 The scope is not stone-cast, we can always adjust to spice things up.

 # Can I clone the repo?